michael-milette/moodle-local_aiid/README.md

 Home > Administration > Site Administration > Plugins > Manage plugins > AI Course Designer

 ...and click Uninstall.
-You may also need to manually delete the following folder if your webserver does not have the required permissions:
+You may also need to manually delete the following folder if your web server does not have the required permissions:

     /local/aiid